 Steve Jackson's research focuses on understanding how cells detect and repair DNA damage via the activities of the 'DNA-damage response' (DDR).
 The importance of the DDR for maintaining good health is shown by the diseases that are associated with the alteration or loss of these activities; including neurodegenerative disease, immunodeficiency, premature ageing, infertility and cancer.

 The group studies how normal cell behaviour is altered by mutation in the early stages of cancer evolution.
 We focus on squamous tissues, the skin epidermis and the lining of the oesophagus, using transgenic models, novel sequencing approaches, live imaging and single cell analysis to uncover key steps in cancer development, with aim of developing rational interventions to decrease cancer risk.

-The Signatures of mutagenesis in somatic cells group explores patterns of mutations or signatures that arise in human cells to understand how DNA damage and DNA repair processes contribute towards aging and cancer.
+Until they moved to the University of Cambridge in 2017, the Signatures of mutagenesis in somatic cells group explored patterns of mutations or signatures that arise in human cells to understand how DNA damage and DNA repair processes contribute towards aging and cancer.

 The Haematological Cancer Genetics team, led by George Vassiliou, studies the genes and genetic pathways involved in the development of blood cancers, with a particular emphasis on Acute Myeloid Leukaemia and related malignancies.
 The ultimate goal of the team is to help develop treatments that can improve the survival and quality of life of cancer sufferers.

 Thierry Voet's group focuses on developing methods that characterise the DNA and RNA in a single cell to enable the exploration of DNA-mutation, the genetic differences between cells in a person's body and the relation of this diversity to disease.